-The Roberts Academy was made possible through a generous donation from Lakeland civic leaders and philanthropists Hal and Marjorie Roberts, who previously provided funding to establish and endow the Roberts Center for Literacy and Learning.
+The Roberts Academy was made possible through a generous donation from Lakeland civic leaders and philanthropists Hal and Marjorie Roberts, who previously provided funding to establish and endow the Roberts Center for Learning and Literacy.

-The Robertses saw how the right learning environment transformed the lives of their grandchildren and wanted to make similar resources available to talented children with dyslexia in Central Florida.
+The Roberts family saw how the right learning environment transformed the lives of their grandchildren and wanted to make similar resources available to talented children with dyslexia in Central Florida.

-Read more about the Robertses’ generous gift and their commitment to helping talented children with dyslexia.
+Read more about the Roberts’ generous gift and their commitment to helping talented children with dyslexia.

-Roberts Academy Recieves Gifts of Art and Financial Support (Southern News)
+Roberts Academy Receives Gifts of Art and Financial Support (Southern News)